 - 1. Even though you may not have many well-developed skills, the top skills are still extremely important to focus on and those strengths can be used to develop other skills. - 2.
-Find a close friend, positive adult or manager at work.
+Find a close friend, positive adult, or manager at work.
 Talk through your skills list with them.
 Ask them to give you examples of where they see you performing specific skills well and then make an effort to notice yourself practicing skills in those situations. - 3.
 Look through the skills definitions below and watch some of the skills videos on indigoskills.com.
 Think about which skills you most want to practice or those which you suspect you might already be better at than you think!

 Additionally, keep in mind that your scores are being compared to an adult average.
 It takes most people a lifetime to develop these skills, and most students are just starting out.
 The point is to focus on developing the skills that come most naturally to you, and not to beat yourself up where you perceive a gap.
-We wholeheartedly agree with the saying "Do your best and forget the rest" at Indigo!

-If you have mostly Well-Developed Skills and are under the age of 21, you might be overly confident in your ability to do everything well.
+If you have mostly Well Developed Skills and are under the age of 21, you might be overly confident in your ability to do everything well.
 It's extremely rare to have had a chance to develop most of the skills with so little work experience.
-I recommend meeting with a trusted adult, mentor, manager or friend (who will tell you the truth) and ask them which skills they think you might be over-confident on and why.
+Consider meeting with a trusted adult, mentor, manager or friend (who will tell you the truth) and ask them which skills they think you might be over-confident on and why.
 This will give you a clearer picture of yourself and your skills.